IRS Forms

 • Are you deducting officer compensation on the return, yes or no?

-• Do your total receipts, calculated per the instructions for your form type, meet or exceed 500,000?
+• Do your total receipts (a gross figure of sales plus other income, not net income after expenses), calculated per the instructions for your form type, meet or exceed 500,000?

 If the answer is yes to both, attach Form 1125‑E. For C corporations filing Form 1120, the threshold test is line 1a plus lines 4 through 10.
 For S corporations filing Form 1120‑S, start with page 1, line 1a plus lines 4 and 5, then add specific Schedule K items and any income or net gain from Form 8825.
 The same 500,000 rule appears in the 1120‑C, 1120‑F, 1120‑RIC, and 1120‑REIT instructions, each with its own receipt components.

-Note on years and freshness: the 500,000 threshold and the receipt line maps are confirmed in the IRS instructions published in January and February 2026 for the 2025 filing year, which you will use for calendar year 2025 and fiscal years beginning in 2025.
+Note on years and freshness: the 500,000 threshold and the receipt line maps come from the Form 1125-E instructions (October 2016 revision), which remain the current version for tax year 2025 returns covering calendar year 2025 and fiscal years beginning in 2025.

 Calculate total receipts correctly, by return type